 - Well-built Jayco frame and walls

-- Multiple floor plans and rig lengths
+- Multiple floor plans

-Best on a Budget: Winnebago Minnie Winnie
+Best On A Budget: Winnebago Minnie Winnie

 - Budget-friendly price point

-- Multiple floor plans to choose from at different lengths
+- Multiple floor plans and different lengths

-- Fantastic kitchen and living arrangements depending on floor plan
+- Creative kitchen and living arrangements

-- Interior design may be a bit basic
+- Interior design is a bit basic

-Best for Boondocking: Winnebago Ekko
+Best For Boondocking: Winnebago Ekko

 - Heated storage underneath the rig

-Best for Large Families: Dynamax Isata 5
+Best For Large Families: Dynamax Isata 5

-- Multiple lengths suit large families
+- Multiple lengths

-- Powerful diesel engine tows up to 10k pounds
+- Powerful diesel engine

 Most Luxurious: Newmar Super Star